 Below are terms and their descriptions that will help you navigate your way through your auto’s repair from beginning to end.

-Auto body parts not made by the original manufacturer are considered aftermarket parts.
-They are made to fit and function the same as the original car parts, and they’re often less expensive than OEM parts.
-Some aftermarket auto body parts have been redesigned to increase vehicle performance.
-Some auto parts stores sell wholesale aftermarket parts.
+Auto body repair parts not made by the original manufacturer.
+Aftermarket autobody parts are made to fit and function the same as the original car parts, and they’re often less expensive than OEM (Original Equipment Manufacturer) parts.
+Some aftermarket parts have been redesigned to increase the performance of your car, truck, van or minivan.
+Some auto parts stores, like NAPA Auto Parts, sell wholesale parts.
 These include car antennas, new vehicle bumpers, car mirrors, new car doors, auto fenders and fender flares, automotive grills, new car and truck hoods, hubcaps, replacement and new running boards, truck tailgates and truck tonneau covers.

 Also known as: aftermarket parts, aftermarket auto body parts, functionally-equivalent auto parts, off-brand auto parts, off-make auto parts, performance aftermarket parts, aftermarket body parts, aftermarket autobody parts